Wednesday, May 19, 2010

 The Terrorists at 18 West 11th Street

-In the late 1960s and early 70s we did not fear terrorists from Iraq or Pakistan or Afghanistan.
+In the late 1960s and early 70s we did not fear extremist terrorists from the Middle East.
 Our terrorists came from Indiana and Connecticut and New York.
-Variously called anarchists and revolutionist, they sought to attain their scattered goals -- from the end of the Vietnam War, to racial equality, to feminist rights -- by extreme violence and social disruptance.
+Variously called anarchists and revolutionist, they sought to attain their scattered goals--from ending the Vietnam conflict, to racial equality, to feminist rights--by extreme violence and social disruptions.

-Wilkerson's parents' home had been built in 1845 as one of four Federal style houses built by Henry Brevoort, Jr. for his children.
-While Brevoort, one of New York's richest citizens, lived at 24 5th Avenue in a spectacular Georgian mansion, he chose decidedly less extravagant homes for his children.
-Nonetheless, the brick houses were outfitted with up-to-the-minute comforts on a fashionably respectable street.
+The Wilkersons' was in 1845 as one of seven Greek Revival style houses built by Henry Brevoort, Jr., five of which were gifts to his daughters.
+While Brevoort, one of New York's richest citizens, lived at 24 5th Avenue in a spectacular Greek Revival mansion, he built less extravagant homes for his children.
+Nonetheless, the brick houses on the fashionable block were outfitted with up-to-the-minute comforts.

-West 11th Street between Fifth and Sixth Avenue was a quiet, peaceful street.
-Not only did the well-heeled professional class settle here, so did artistic celebrities seeking calm retreat.
+West 11th Street between Fifth and Sixth Avenues was a quiet, peaceful block.
+Not only did the well-heeled professional class settle here, so did artistic celebrities seeking a calm retreat in the early 20th century.
 Over the years, mail was delivered to names like Mark Twain, Leonard Bernstein and Thornton Wilder.

-In the 1920s Charles Merrill, co-founder of Merrill-Lynch, owned 18 West 11th.
-His son, poet James Merrill was born there on March 3, 1926, almost forty-four years to the day before the Weatherman group would visit.
+In the 1920s Charles Merrill, a co-founder of Merrill-Lynch, owned 18 West 11th.
+His son, poet James Merrill was born there on March 3, 1926, almost forty-four years to the day before chaos would erupt at the address.

-For over three decades, beginning in 1930, Broadway lyricist and movie executive Howard Dietz would live in the house with a succession of three wives.
-When Dietz would throw especially lavish parties, a moving van would be parked outside to hold all the furniture from the parlor floor.
+For over three decades, beginning in 1930, Broadway lyricist and movie executive Howard Dietz lived in the house with a succession of three wives.
+Reportedly, when Dietz threw especially lavish parties, a moving van would be parked outside to hold all the furniture from the parlor floor.
 Guests, after all, needed space to dance.

-Finally, in 1963 Cathy Wilkerson's father, James P. Wilkerson purchased No. 18 West 11th.
+Finally, in 1963 James P. Wilkerson purchased No. 18 West 11th.
 Wilkerson was a successful radio executive who filled the paneled library with a collection of valuable bird sculptures.
 The Wilkersons collected antique Hepplewhite furniture and art.
-Their 1845 house still retained its Federal detailing including the original mantels.
+Their interior of their 1845 house still retained original detailing, like the marble mantles.
+But that would all change.

 photo NY Daily News

-Cathy Wilkerson was upstairs with Kathy Boudin when the nail-and-dynamite pipe bomb exploded below, instantly killing their three friends.
+Cathy Wilkerson was upstairs with Kathy Boudin when the nail-and-dynamite pipe bomb detonated below, instantly killing their three friends.
 The front of the house was blown out and the explosion shook the entire block.
-Neighbors, including Dustin Hoffman at No. 16, rushed into the street.
+Neighbors, including actor Dustin Hoffman at No. 16, rushed into the street.
 Cathy Wilkerson, naked, and Kathy Boudin, wearing only a pair of jeans, emerged shaken and soot covered from the blazing ruins.
 A neighbor, Susan Wagner, took them to her house where they showered and borrowed clothes.
-They then said they were going to a pharmacy.
-They were never seen again for over a decade.
+They then said they were going to a pharmacy and were never seen again for over a decade.

 Amazingly, investigators later found 60 sticks of unexploded dynamite, blasting caps, lead pipes packed with dynamite and even more bundles of dynamite taped together.
-Miraculously the explosion and subsequent fire did not ignite this arsenal.
-Had it exploded, the entire block would have been taken out.
+Somehow the explosion and subsequent fire did not ignite the arsenal.
+Had it exploded, the entire block would have been taken out, according to officials.

-The lot where the house had stood sat empty behind a fence for eight years.
-The property was purchased by respected architect Hugh Hardy, with Steuben Glass executive Francis Mason.
-Hardy designed a modern, brash residence to fill the void.
-The neighbors and the Landmarks Preservation Commission were less warm to the idea.
+The empty lot sat behind a fence for eight years.
+The property was purchased by respected architect Hugh Hardy with Steuben Glass executive Francis Mason.
+Hardy designed a starkly modern residence to fill the void.
+The neighbors and the Landmarks Preservation Commission were tepid at best about the design.

 She accepted.